NiGhTTraX/react-test-buffet/README.md

 run _start` instead.

-# Unit tests
+# Node tests

-Unit tests should check a single unit at a time - in the case of UI, a single component.
-And what I mean by single component is exactly that, rendering only one component, without any child components.

-Why?
-Because unit tests should clearly separate your concerns.

-If you render `Checkbox` alongside `Todo` you couple them together.
-And testing `Todo` in this way will also test `Checkbox` and if `Checkbox` suddenly has a bug then your tests will tell you that `Todo` also has a bug, which is not true.

-## Running the tests in Node

 ![unit-tests-in-node](./docs/unit-tests-in-node.png)

-`npm run test:unit` will run the tests in Node using `Mocha`.
+`npm run test:node` will run the tests in Node using `Mocha`.
 This is useful for a rapid feedback loop.
-You can also watch them for changes with `npm run test:unit:watch`. `jsdom` is used for providing a browser like environment.
+You can also watch them for changes with `npm run test:node:watch`. `jsdom` is used for providing a browser like environment.

-## Debugging the tests
+## Debugging the node tests

 ![debugging-unit-tests](./docs/debugging-unit-tests.png)

-`npm run test:unit:debug` will run the same Mocha tests and attach the Node inspector.
+`npm run test:node:debug` will run the same Mocha tests and attach the Node inspector.
 Use Chrome to go to [chrome://inspect](chrome://inspect) and debug the tests with the Chrome dev tools.